 On your way back from Cofete, you can make a little detour to Faro punta de Jandia.
 There you will see a nice lighthouse.
 You will feel at the end of the world.
 This is a perfect spot to watch the waves and chill in Fuerteventura.

-On low tide there are nice pools in the rocks for swimming.
+At low tide, there are nice pools in the rocks for swimming.

 There is also a small village nearby with a few restaurants.
 There is another beach right in front of the village called Playa el Puertito, usually a great place for swimming.